- Home

 The Commission shall return any unused portion of the consultant fee to the applicant upon the completion of the project along with any accrued interest.

-IV.
-Notices & Hearings
+Notices and Hearings

 Any person filing a permit application with this Commission at the same time shall give written notice thereof, by certified mail (return receipt) or hand delivered, to all abutters at their mailing address shown on the most recent applicable tax list of the assessors, including owners of land directly opposite on any public street or way, and abutters to the abutters within 300 feet of the property line on which the applicant is proposing work, including any in another municipality or across a body of water.

 The Commission may combine its hearing under this bylaw with the hearing conducted with the Wetlands Protection Act (G.L.
-Ch.131~40) and Regulations (310 CMR 10).
+Ch.131~40) and Regulations (310 CMR 10.00).

 The Commission shall have the authority to continue the hearing to a certain date announced at the hearing, for reasons stated at the hearing, which may include receipt of additional information from the applicant or other deemed necessary by the Commission.

-V. Coordination with Other Boards
+Coordination with Other Boards

-VI.
-Permits & Conditions
+Permits and Conditions

 If the Commission, after a public hearing, determines that the activities which are subject to the permit application or the land and water uses which will result there from are likely to have a significant individual or cumulative effect upon the resource area values protected by this bylaw, the Commission, within 21 days of the close of the hearing, shall issue or deny a permit for the activity requested.
 If it issues a permit, the Commission shall impose conditions, which the Commission deems necessary or desirable to protect those values, and all activities shall be done in accordance with those conditions.